Stocks give up an early gain and close lower on Wall Street

 Higher mortgage rates are helping stall a housing sector that has been hot for years.
 The National Association of Realtors said Thursday that sales of previously occupied U.S. homes fell in September for the eighth month in a row.

-Homebuilders were broadly lower following the latest housing and mortgage rates reports.
-PulteGroup fell 1.2%.
+Homebuilders fell broadly following the latest housing and mortgage rates reports.
+PulteGroup fell 1.5%.

 Elaine Kurtenbach and Matt Ott contributed to this report.